caleb531/dotfiles/README.md

 like [linter-flake8](https://atom.io/packages/linter-flake8) can use any available Python packages in your project's virtualenv.

-## Configuration scripts
+## Setup scripts

 I have also created a series of scripts which automatically configure my shell, set my preferred OS X preferences, install packages, and so forth.
-All of these scripts are located under the `config/` directory.
-You can run these scripts altogether via `config_all.sh`, or individually by executing the respective script.
+All of these scripts are located under the `setup/` directory.
+You can run these scripts altogether via `setup_all.sh`, or individually by executing the respective script.

 These scripts are generally useful for configuring fresh OS X installs, however